oracle-devrel/leagueoflegends-optimizer/articles/article5.md

 channel.queue_declare(queue=_MQ_NAME)
 ```

 Note that, in the above code snippet, we need to create a __PlainCredentials__ object, otherwise authentication from a public network to our IP address where the producer is located would fail.
-[Check this article out](https://programmerall.com/article/92801023802/) to learn how to set up the virtual host, authentication and permissions for our newly-created user.
+[Check this article out](https://programmerall.com/article/92801023802/) to learn how to set up the virtual host, authentication, and permissions for our newly-created user.

 Additionally, every object that comes in needs to be processed and 'transformed' into the same structure expected by the ML pipeline: